10 things you absolutely must do in Cape Town, South Africa

 You’ll have to time your visit well, as the mountain’s weather can be pretty unpredictable (it basically creates its own weather patterns).
 You’ll quickly become familiar with the ‘tablecloth’ - a thick blanket of clouds that roll in over the top and block everything, so if you can see it rise from the city bowl with no clouds nearby - go, go, go!
 If you're visiting in summer, be prepared to wait, or arrive very early.

-Otherwise, if you’re looking to work off some of the amazing food and drink found in Cape Town (we’re getting to that, hold on!), we recommend the 2.5hr hike to the summit.
-It’s a tough slog but well worth it.
+Alternatively, if you feel like working off some of the amazing food and drink on offer in Cape Town (we're getting to that part, hold on!), we recommend the 2.5hour hike to the summit.
+It's generally safer to hike with a group here, so check out this 4-hour guided hike through Platteklip Gorge with a local expert instead.

 LEARN MORE ABOUT CAPE TOWN: CAPE TOWN: TWO CITIES, ONE MOUNTAIN

-Sunrise anywhere in world is beautiful, but a sunrise from Lions Head is one of those rare uplifting sights that just makes you so grateful to be alive.
+Sunrise is beautiful anywhere in world, but a sunrise from Lion's Head is one of those rare uplifting sights that just makes you so ridiculously grateful to be alive.

-Lions Head is situated in the Table Mountain National Park, and is that little Lion like hill you've probably seen in photos!
-The hike to the top is easy (be careful if it's moist/raining) and once there, watch as the wild beauty of Cape Town, the Atlantic seaboard, Table Mountain, and the far-off stretch of beach in the distance, Blouberg, come to life beneath you.
+Lions Head is situated in the Table Mountain National Park, and is that little Lion-esque hill you've probably seen in photos!
+Once you've made it to the top (be careful if it's moist/raining), watch as the wild beauty of Cape Town, the Atlantic seaboard, Table Mountain, and the far-off stretch of beach in the distance, Blouberg, come to life beneath you.
 Every yawn from your early morning start is worth it, we promise.
+Again, best to go with a group and a guide, so check out this guided sunrise hike here.

 As if the world’s best sunrise wasn’t enough - watching the sun fall into the Atlantic ocean is also a Capetonian rite of passage (generally practised with a sundowner firmly in hand!).
 Park yourself on the beach at Camps Bay, relax, and enjoy as the sky entertains you with a pastel light-show for the ages.

-If you want to do it in reverse, no problems - check out this 3-hour guided sunset hike of Lion's Head!
+Note: sunset is also pretty epic from Lion's Head, so if you want to do it in reverse, no worries - check out this 3-hour guided sunset hike!

 #3 LEARN LESSONS IN SOUTH AFRICAN HISTORY